 Redefining Wealth is a podcast created by a Black woman named Patrice Washington who aims to help others correlate wealth with well-being.
 She shares her personal experience and expertise along with the experiences of guest speakers to help her audience find fulfillment in their life.

 This is another podcast that is essential because it is important to understand that wealth doesn’t always mean you have a lot of money.
 If you are interested in learning more about why that is, tune into Patrice’s podcast!

 Brewin’ Black Podcast is hosted by Scholar P and T-Shaw who discuss Black popular culture and current events happening in the Black community.
 A few topics they discussed are:

 - Love languages

 If you enjoy topics like these served with some charisma, then tune in now!

-For My Brown Girls! is hosted by Lady J and she focuses on providing support to Black women who struggle with anxiety and depression.
+Conversations with a Brown Girl is hosted by Lady J and she focuses on providing support to Black women who struggle with anxiety and depression.

 She uses her platform to not only provide support, but to also educate, uplift, and empower women during their mental health journey!